 This is a really easy kayak to use.
 It has a low profile and the inflatable skeg makes for easy gliding across the water.
 So easy that this is perfect if you’re after the best family inflatable kayak or kids inflatable kayak.
 It also has comfortable adjustable inflatable seats, which are removable.

 The kayak is reasonably lightweight – even the kids can carry this kayak down to the water.
-It also packs up nice and compactly and comes in its own carry bag.
+It also packs up nicely and compactly and comes in its own carry bag.
 The kayak has a cargo net for storage and grab lines at either end.
 It also comes with 86 inch aluminium paddles, a repair kit and an easy to use hand pump.

-If you like the Intex brand but are after the most durable inflatable kayak, which is long lasting, then the Intex Excursion PRO range of inflatable kayaks are worth considering.
+If you like the Intex brand but are after the most durable inflatable kayak, which is long lasting, then the Intex Excursion PRO range of inflatable kayaks is worth considering.
 Made from super tough 3 ply PVC with a polyester core, these double layer kayaks are perfect for serious kayakers.

 This is an excellent kayak for those after the best fishing inflatable kayak with built in fishing rod holders and removable and adjustable mounting brackets for other fishing accessories.
 It also has adjustable footrests and removable, adjustable seats to ensure your comfort.